Celus8/chess/README.md

 The game works fine, although there may be some bugs I haven't had the time to test (I would be happy to know if you find one!), and there are some lacking features mentioned below.

 Upcoming features:

+  - Change the board to be a hash with keys being two-dimensional arrays showing coordinates and values being piece objects.

   Essential for the game to be considered finished:
   - Pawn promotion